The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Sometimes the timeline is not negotiable.
 Breaking news PR opportunities.
 Last-minute board appointments.
 Same-week speaking invites.
 A key element of crisis comms.
 These scenarios call for same day headshots NYC.

-Here is how we handle urgent calls: quick style consult by phone; fastest available Times Square studio slot or pop-up on location near the client; a very focused shot list; no time for exploration.
-We know exactly what we need.
+Urgent calls are handled with: quick style consult by phone; fastest available Times Square studio slot or pop-up on location near the client; a very focused shot list; no time for exploration.
+Exact needs are known.

-In rush cases, we keep things simple: one outfit, one background, a few expression variants, immediate selection on set so retouching starts right away.
+In rush cases, things are kept simple: one outfit, one background, a few expression variants, immediate selection on set so retouching starts right away.

-In true emergencies, we can sometimes capture at 8:00 a.m. and deliver a finished LinkedIn-ready file by late afternoon.
+In true emergencies, it is sometimes possible to capture at 8:00 a.m. and deliver a finished LinkedIn-ready file by late afternoon.
 This requires locking decisions quickly and keeping approvals tight.

 Rush scenarios are priced differently than standard sessions.
 They should be reserved for situations where delaying is genuinely costly to the business.
 An Individual Standard Session runs around USD 600; rush terms adjust that based on timeline compression.

-Even on rush days, we do not skip basics.
+Even on rush days, basics are not skipped.
 Flattering light.
 Subtle retouch.
 A professional headshot that stands up to scrutiny.
-We just compress the timeline and number of options.
+The timeline and number of options are just compressed.

 How to Prepare Your People for LinkedIn Headshot Day